-The salesclerk who setup the phone said it would take 24 hours for my original number to port to my new phone.
+The salesclerk who set up the phone said it would take 24 hours for my original number to port to my new phone.
 It did not.
-I then called AT&T customer service and found out the new phone was setup with a new phone number and my old number was never moved over to the new phone.
-AT&T customer service fixed that little problem right then and there but they failed to let me know that this phone was discontinued and the AT&T reseller was just clearing out old inventory at my expense.
+I then called AT&T customer service and found out the new phone was set up with a new phone number and my old number was never moved over to the new phone.
+Customer service fixed that little problem right then and there but they failed to let me know that this phone was discontinued and the reseller was just clearing out old inventory at my expense.
 How did I know this?

-When it came time for me to upgrade my phone a year later I happened to walk into an AT&T corporate owned store in Farmingdale LI.
-The AT&T employee asked me where did I get this old phone as they have not been able to sell this particular phone for over 2 years.
+When it came time for me to upgrade my phone a year later I happened to walk into a corporate owned store in Farmingdale LI.
+The employee asked me where did I get this old phone as they have not been able to sell this particular phone for over 2 years.
 I told him I got it in the mall.
-I was then given a little lesson on why I should always use an AT&T corporate store.
+I was then given a little lesson on why I should always use a corporate store.
 They stand behind their products.

 I then showed the sales girl the AT&T logo branded on the charger and said it’s definitely carried by AT&T. The sales girl then asked when I purchased it.
 I explained I purchased this about 2 months ago (a big fat lie, more like almost a year).
 The salesgirl says if I had purchased this charger in the last 30 days she could exchange it for me.

-Really now!?!
 That’s when I noticed the authorized reseller sign.
 I told the salesgirl I would take it to a real AT&T store where they would take it back.
-Have a nice day. :)
+Have a nice day. 🙂